LaboratorioBioinformatica/MARVEL/README.md

 If you find MARVEL useful in your research, please cite:
 *Amgarten DE, Braga LP, Da Silva AM, Setubal JC.
 MARVEL, a Tool for Prediction of Bacteriophage Sequences in Metagenomic Bins.
 Frontiers in Genetics.
 2018;9:304.*

+## Change Log
+#### MARVEL Version 0.2 - April 2019
+  * Fix for Prokka recent changes in its out files.
+All Prokka versions should work just fine.
+  * Bins containig contigs which are too short (<2000bp) will not be considered in downstream analyses and a warning will be printed.
+  * Minor improvements.
+  * Bugs ou others suggestions for improvement, just let me know: deyvid.amgarten@usp.br

 ## New Viral Groups

 We are working to train models to new viral groups.
 Let us know if a particular group would be helpful in your research.